 Consequently, ambitious HR leaders are coerced by the market, their organizations, and their profession into being generalists.
 While the marketplace distinguishes responsibilities, it does little to define overall expertise; this often leads businesses to throw anything people-related into the function, after all, no CEO wants more than one HR person reporting to them.
 This means that lead practitioners are expected to be masters of this universe, possessing detailed knowledge of an array of disciplines, techniques, products, and skills, without a uniform objective.

-It is easy to understand why HR functionality starts to be perceived as no more than an expense, appearing to produce nothing tangible except low esteem from colleagues and inability to exert influence; and of course coupled with speaking in tongues!
-HR has its own self-made language (to aide self preservation?) with jargon that no one outside HR understands.
+It is easy to understand why HR functionality starts to be perceived as an expense, appearing to produce nothing tangible except low esteem amongst their number and inability to exert influence which when coupled with speaking in tongues feeds this perception!
+HR has its own self-made language (to aide self preservation?) and uses jargon that no one outside HR understands.
 You will know what I mean if you are in HR.

-To combat this image, and feeling the pressure to be busy HR initiatives are often based on a business case of nothing more than competitive practice; a ‘busyness’ case.
-These take on the appearance of a “flavor of the month” solution not uncommonly for problems that don’t yet exist.
-Employers tend not to see the problems with this, pleased that this (expensive) resource is fully engaged, leading to an industry of suppliers eager to nourish busyness.
-Social media too is full of practitioners (like me) sharing their views (this article) on how best to keep busy!
+To combat this image, and pressured to appear busy HR initiatives are taken on that are often based on a business case (a ‘busyness’ case) of competitive practice.
+These are usually a “flavor of the month” issue solution not uncommonly responding to challenges that don’t yet exist.
+Employers tend not to see the problem with this and are only too pleased that this (expensive) resource is fully engaged, which has created an industry of suppliers eager to nourish “busyness”.
+Social media fuels the fire with practitioners (like me) sharing their views (this article) on how HR leaders can best be keep busy!

-Without a standard definition of their role, HR professionals are constantly searching for the best-in-class model – how often for example do we come across colleagues engrossed in implementing the latest fad?
+Without a standard definition of role, HR professionals are constantly searching for the best-in-class model – how often do we come across HR colleagues engrossed in implementing a latest fad?

-Therefore, if the function is to meaningfully contribute to strategy, it needs to radically rethink its role and respond to three frequently−leveled criticisms:
+If the function is to meaningfully contribute to business strategy, it needs to radically rethink its role and respond to three frequently−leveled criticisms:

 1. An Unwillingness to be Transformative